pomelio/website/apps/cookbook/data/articles/ext_github.md

 ## handle_auth_result(code, options)
-> The function get_auth_result is used to process authentication results, which primarily include obtaining the access_token.
+> The function handle_auth_result is used to process authentication results, which primarily include obtaining the access_token.
 This is typically used to complete the user authentication process, such as obtaining an access token through OAuth 2.0 or other authentication mechanisms to access protected resources.
 The access_token is commonly used to authorize user access to specific APIs or services.

 - params:
   - code: the code return from github.